Table of Contents

 What Is A Monthly Report?

 A monthly report is a data analysis tool that provides a summary of the performance of several business processes.
-Armed with powerful data visualizations, managers and team members use these reports to track progress and performance against their business goals.
+Armed with powerful data visualizations, managers and team members use these reports to track progress and performance against their business objectives.

 There are several business scenarios in which monthly reports are useful.
-For example, managers use them as a tool to monitor the status of a project or the performance of employees.
+For example, managers use them as a tool to monitor the status of a project or the progress of employees.
 On the other hand, monthly performance reports can also serve as valuable tools for client reporting.
 By providing a clear visual representation of how strategies are performing, clients can quickly see the value of their investment.

 What Is The Purpose Of Monthly Reporting?